-Item Agenda Actions / Comments Further comments Attachments 1. ictions & Apologies (Chair) welcomed a all to the meeting and all present introduced themselves.
-Apologies receiption ved from staff listed above 2.
+Item Agenda Actions / Comments Further comments Attachments 1. ctions & Apologies Il to the meeting and all present introduced themselves.
+Apologies recei ved from staff listed above · .
 COVID D-19 NCCU 2.
-NCCU updates to include: a) Update on current position b) Welsh Government Guidance JR expressed his thanks to all Health Board &amp; WAST colleagues during this busy and extraordinary time.
+NCCU updates to include: a) Update on current position b) Welsh Government Guidance JR expressed his thanks to all Health Board & WAST colleagues during this busy and extraordinary time.
 There is a strong wiliness to work together collaboratively to address any challenges and support the new way of working.
 NCCU (Chris Moreton) is working closely with colleagues in the FDU in relation to monitoring Health Board returns (finance expenditure) alongside Health Board Gold Plans during the pandemic, which are progressing at a fast pace.
 Guidance from Welsh Government (Attachment 1) was discussed confirming WAST will coordinate all non-emergency patient transport across Wales under the plurality model during the COVID-19 emergency response and to ensure there is capacity to support the patient movement requirements (for further details see Attachment 2).
 No issues or concerns raised around the guidance provided by Welsh Government.
-However it was requested that if there were any concerns by Health Boards to please feedback through the DAG forum and we can collaboratively work through any concerns and issues you may have with WAST, NCCU &amp; planning colleagues.
-20200417 - AS letter to HB COOs re COVI Attachment 1 - HB Letter covid-19-non-emer gency-patient-transj Attachment 2 - Patient Transport Requirements COVID D-19 WAST 1 - 3.
-WAST updates to include: MH also expressed his thanks to all Health Board & WAST colleagues.
-Overall activity has reduced (This time last year 39,000 journeys, DAG members were asked to consider all information discussed a) Changes overthe last few weeksb) Update oncurrent position this year 19,000) which is a significant change to the way NEPTS and share back with Health Board Colleagues.
-NEPTS Transport looks very One notable concern is the loss of the volunteer cars drivers (Last Year 20%, currently working at 6%) due to being in the high risk / vulnerable category.
+However it was requested that if there were any concerns by Health Boards to please feedback through the DAG forum and we can collaboratively work through any concerns and issues you may have with WAST, NCCU & planning colleagues.
+20200417 - AS letter to HB COOs re COVI Attachment 1 - HB Letter covid-19-non-emer gency-patient-trans Attachment 2 - Patient Transport Requirements 0-19 WAST 3. a) Changes over the last few weeks b) Update on current position MH also expressed his thanks to all Health Board & WAST colleagues.
+Overall activity has reduced (This time last year 39,000 journeys, this year 19,000) which is a significant change to the way NEPTS operates.
+Priorities centred around supporting Discharge & Transfers, Renal & Oncology and priority Outpatients.
+DAG members were asked to consider all information discussed and share back with Health Board Colleagues.
+NEPTS Transport looks very , One notable concern is the loss of the volunteer cars drivers (Last Year 20%, currently working at 6%) due to being in the high risk / vulnerable category.
 Loss in some areas from around 40-60 volunteers down to single figures, which is causing some slight issue. different to how it looked beginning of the year but with continued collaboration we can